Church of England: Continued decline in attendance and church response

 Bishop Sarah Mullally has insisted that declining numbers at services should not necessarily be a cause of despair for churches, because people may still encounter God without attending a service in a church; for example hearing the Christian message through social media sites or in a café run as a community project.
+The Church of England estimates that 35 – 50 million people visit its churches as tourists annually.
 Additionally, 9.7 million people visit at least one of its churches every year and 1 million students are educated at Church of England schools (which number 4,700).
 In 2019, an estimated 10 million people visited a cathedral and an additional "1.3 million people visited Westminster Abbey, where 99% of visitors paid / donated for entry".
+In 2022, the church reported than an estimated 5.7 million people visited a cathedral and 6.8 million visited Westminster Abbey.
+In 2024, 9.87 million people visited a cathedral, up from 9.7 million in 2019.
 Nevertheless, the archbishops of Canterbury and York warned in January 2015 that the Church of England would no longer be able to carry on in its current form unless the downward spiral in membership were somehow to be reversed, as typical Sunday attendance had halved to 800,000 in the previous 40 years:

 Between 1969 and 2010, almost 1,800 church buildings, roughly 11% of the stock, were closed (so-called "redundant churches"); the majority (70%) in the first half of the period; only 514 being closed between 1990 and 2010.
 Some active use was being made of about half of the closed churches.
 By 2019 the rate of closure had steadied at around 20 to 25 per year (0.2%); some being replaced by new places of worship.
 Additionally, in 2018 the church announced a £27 million growth programme to create 100 new churches.

-The COVID-19 pandemic in the United Kingdom had a sizable impact on church attendance, with attendance in 2021 having remained well below that of 2019 with the average weekly attendance going from 58 to 41 worshipers.
-The typically more resilient Christmas and Easter services had suffered even further, with average attendance declining by 59% and 57% respectively.